lucaswarwick02/lucas-unity-assets/Runtime/Arcadian/Animation/README.md

 `AnimationSet`

-A reusable Unity component for managing multiple animtaions on a `SpriteRenderer` or `UI.Image`.
-Useful for switching between named animation states (like character animations, UI transisitons, or effects) with lightweight, scriptable control over frame timing, looping, and automatic frame updates.
+A reusable Unity component for managing multiple animations on a `SpriteRenderer` or `UI.Image`.
+Useful for switching between named animation states (like character animations, UI transitions, or effects) with lightweight, scriptable control over frame timing, looping, and automatic frame updates.

 Example Usage:
 ```c#